The Buttafly is simply the best yoga block there is…

 Pigeon Pose (Eka Pada Rajakapotasana)

-Pigeon pose presents a strong challenge for many of us!
+Even a modified Pigeon Pose presents a strong challenge for many of us!

 The extended back leg has to have good flexibility of the tissues across the front of the hip.
 Often people compensate for stiffness here by over-arching the lumbar spine.